Bitpainter75/FerrumKix/README.md

 FerrumPlay track.flac another.mp3
 ```

-If FerrumPlay is already running, the running instance takes the files and folders over and plays the first track; the new call exits right away without opening a second window.
+If FerrumPlay is already running, the running instance takes the files and folders over, plays the
+first track, and scrolls the playlist to it; the new call exits right away without opening a second
+window.
 Called without paths, it brings the running window to the front.

 `--debug` writes a log for this run.